spatialcarpentry/cartography/_posts/2004-12-25-fundamentals.md

 In practicing cartography, it is important to remember that often, the best design is rooted in simplicity.
 The main focus should be the information.

-## Elements of effective cartography

-To help your audience understand what you're trying to convey, the following elements can be included with your map.

- * Legend - The most important element for understanding the data, the legend should concisely explain what is on the map.
- * Labels - Labels can help your audience identify features on the map like cities, roads, and lakes, or they can serve to point out important areas.
- * Attribution - An attribution is often necessary when using geographic information, whether it be for the data itself, the map that is underneath the data, or the design elements included.
- * Scale - Although scale is often left out of zoomable web maps, it is an important element for static maps.
-The scale bar can be simple and near the bottom of your map.
- * North arrow - The classic arrow that points north!

 ## Color